At long last, a deseerved setback for the loathsome nanny state:

 Besides, he said, the city expects to win on appeal.

-It was a sign of how aggressively Bloomberg sees the city’s role in pushing New Yorkers to their health habits and nudging other cities to do likewise.
+It was a sign of how aggressively Bloomberg sees the city’s role in pushing New Yorkers to improve their health habits and nudging other cities to do likewise.
 But it remains to be seen whether the city that was first to compel chain restaurants to post calorie counts and bar artificial trans fats in restaurant food will ultimately prevail in capping soda portions.

 A few years ago, there was a short-lived (Lord, I hope so) burst of enthusiasm for something called "libertarian paternalism," which is about as oxymornic as it sounds.
 The idea is that people don't always make the most rational choice -- more often than not, they go with the default option, regardles of the consequences.
 So if we change the default option to "the right thing," most people will do the right thing simply because it takes the least effort.
 We're still leaving people with the freedom to choose while making it more likely they will choose wisely.